Fahrettin Altay: Biography

 According to Altay Spor Tarihi ("The History of Altay Sports Club"), in 1966 when Fahrettin Altay visited the Altay Sports Club at İzmir, he explained to Erdoğan Tözge how his surname was given.
 According to Erdoğan Tözge, he presented a gold fountain pen to Fahrettin Altay and asked him how he chose Altay as his surname.
 Fahrettin Altay replied, When we visited Izmir with Gazi Mustafa Kemal Pasha during the years of armistice, the Altay club played football against a mixed team consisting of Royal Navy personnel.
 We watched the game together.
 Altay club played very well and when they won against the British, Gazi Mustafa Kemal Pasha was affected, honored, and expressed his appreciation.
 After a long time had passed and Gazi Mustafa Kemal Pasha sent me to Tabriz to settle a border dispute with Iran.
 During my staying at Tabriz, the Surname Law was adopted in the Grand National Assembly, and the Assembly gave the name Atatürk to Gazi Mustafa Kemal Pasha unanimously.
 All the country congratulated him because of his new surname.
 I also sent a telegraph and celebrated.
 Atatürk's response that he received the next day, was:

-Afterwards, Fahrettin said, "My eyes were full when I received the telegram.
+Afterwards, Fahrettin said, "My eyes were full with tears when I received the telegram.
 Atatürk deemed me worthy of surname Altay for the memory of the football match of Altay that we had watched together and he had been affected."

 In 1933-35 Altay was chosen by Afghanistan and Iran to demarcate the middle section of their common boundary.

 He retired from the army in 1945.
-Between 1946 and 1950 he served as an MP for the CHP from Burdur.
-After 1946 he retired from political life and died in Istanbul in 1974.
+Between 1946 and 1950 he served as a deputy for the CHP from Burdur.
+After 1946 he retired from political life.
+In the early 1950s he was one of the contributors of the history magazine Tarih Dünyası.
+He died in Istanbul in 1974.